-To be able to speak to as many customers as it is possible to book, it's essential to have the ability to streamline the conversation by guiding the telephone.
+To speak to as many customers as it is possible to book, it’s essential to have the ability to streamline the conversation by guiding the telephone.

 Rather, we want to think of those calls as consultations instead of sales calls.